minoshim/qasMHD/2D/SERIAL/OTvortex/README.md

 ![OT vortex](../../imgs/OTvortex/Figure_1.png)

+### Serial configuration

+This case uses the shared `MHD2D` class and solver in `../common/`.
+Edit `mhd2d_init_.cpp` for the initial state, `mhd2d_paras.cpp` for the domain and boundary conditions, and `mymacros.hpp` for the mesh, output, and solver settings.

+The `setup_grid()` call explicitly supplies coordinate shifts `0.0, 0.0`, unlike the default half-cell shifts used by the other cases.
+Preserve these arguments when changing the domain to retain this case's original coordinate convention.

+See the [serial build and visualization instructions](../README.md).
+Build with `make` in this directory; objects are kept in `build/`, the executable is `a.out`, and results are written to `dat/`.
+Run the linked `python batch.py` from this directory to inspect the results.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [license](../../../license/COPYING) file for details.